 Develop a risk management plan – define how you and your teams can identify, evaluate, respond to, and control risks.
 Teams should take preventative measures to minimize issues and develop contingency plans for risks that may become issues.

-2. The problem: I have more work than I can do.
+Problem #2: I have more work than I can handle.

-I keep a to-do list in Evernote.
+I keep a to-do list in Asana.
 Here’s what I’ve noticed through the years.
 Many of these tasks were never completed.
 Guess what?
 The world kept turning.

 When should you prioritize your work?
 Some individuals invest the last five to ten minutes of their work day prioritizing the next day’s activities.
 Others prioritize the first few minutes of the work day.

 I’ve had a habit for years – I plan my week on Sunday afternoons.
 I schedule my personal and work activities.
-The weekly planning helps me keep my priorities right at home.
+The weekly planning helps me maintain my priorities.

 Healthy relationships can give you greater capacity to perform at your highest levels.
 Some project managers fail to invest time with family and friends.
 Consequently, negative events occur outside of work that affect their ability to focus at work.